Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dc6IuP5oFeA.md

 ### Transcript

-> and tips for train bugs mine keep docking forever, no i check out any video there are a ton of videos about, about docking about trains specifically i'm fired all right
+> and tips for train bugs mine keep docking forever, no I check out any video there are a ton of videos about, about docking about trains specifically I'm fired all right
 >
 > [Laughter]
 >